Yunnan Baiyao (or Yunnan Paiyao) is used to treat dogs with internal bleeds caused by splenic hemangiosarcoma and bleeding tumors of the bladder.

 Some homeopathic veterinary hospitals use Yunnan Baiyao to treat dogs with:

-Neoplasia refers to an unusual growth or tumor within the body.
-These can be either benign (non-cancerous) or malignant (cancerous).
+- Neoplasia (unusual growth or tumor within the body.
+Can be either benign (non-cancerous) or malignant (cancerous).

 Keep in mind that some of the uses noted above have been used in humans and animals.